6G-SANDBOX/docs/docs/toolkit-installer/home.md

 ```
 toolkit-installer/           // main directory.
 ├─ .github/                  // directory contains files and templates for GitHub workflow automation.
-├─ docs/                     // directory where documentation is stored.
-├─ phases/                   // directory that the phases code is stored.
-│  └─ utils/                 // directory that handler data conversions and storage in YAML, Markdown and JSON formats.
 ├─ scripts/                  // directory contains scripts for automated deployments.
+├─ utils/                    // directory that handler data conversions and storage in YAML, Markdown and JSON formats.
 ├─ .env                      // file that contains environment variables for configuring the application.
 ├─ .gitignore                // file specifying intentionally untracked files to ignore.
 ├─ CHANGELOG.md              // file containing the changes made in each release.
 ├─ installer.py              // main file that execute the toolkit.
+├─ LICENSE                   // file containing the license information.
 ├─ pyproyect.toml            // file containing the libraries and their versions.
+├─ README.md                 // file containing the project's description and instructions.
+├─ ruff.toml                 // file containing the configuration for the Ruff tool.
 └─ uv.lock
 ```